 Wales’ Literary Culture – celebrating our contemporary writers and the literary heritage of Wales.

 All of the pillars are inter-linked, and much of our work will flow from one to another.
 Projects will not be developed in isolation, but will complement and enhance each other, with clear progression and development during the three years.

 Based on our understanding of the power of literature to improve and transform lives, and the need to focus our activities where they will have greatest impact, we have identified three Tactical Priorities which will cross-cut all Activity Pillars.
 They are not types of activity but thematic priorities which will feature in everything we deliver, and in our partnership and facilitation work:

 Representation & Equality – by ensuring representative inclusion throughout our activity and internal structures, we will provide platforms for, and encourage, under-represented literary voices; creating a national literary culture which represents contemporary Wales.

 Health & Well-being – by supporting and advocating the various ways literature can contribute positively to the nation’s health and well-being, we will improve the lives of people in Wales.

 Children & Young People – by increasing accessibility to, and conveying the joy of creative writing and reading, we will make a significant contribution to the well-being of the future generations of Wales.

-Literature Wales’ new Business Plan for 2016-19 is now available to read here.
+Literature Wales’ Strategic Plan for 2019-2022 is available to read here.

 Explore our website or get in touch to find out more about Literature Wales and our work.